cihanalici/share-trading-api/readme.md

 ### **2. Database Setup**

 Sequelize is used as the ORM for interacting with the PostgreSQL database.
+(This process output the The file config\config.json already exists.
+You can ignore this step)

 ```bash
 npx sequelize-cli init